 If your query relates to a current planning application, pre-application enquiry, appeal, or enforcement investigation you can use the contact details of your case officer, as detailed on the correspondence we will have already sent you or your agent.

-If you have a new enquiry please look at the planning pages on the Council’s website for further advice and information:
+If you have a new enquiry please look at the planning pages for further advice and information:

 All face to face planning discussions in the Civic Centre are currently suspended.

 If you have a current planning application, please ask your agent to contact the planning case officer.

 Planning case officers and enforcement officers will undertake site visits where this does not put staff or the public at risk and where it is in accordance with government advice.
 If you have a current planning application the case officer will contact you to advise.

 Yes.
 We are working as normal but you are advised to use the Planning Portal to submit your applications, as any hard copies received into the Council Offices will not be able to be dealt with immediately, and will cause delays to your submission.

 Please remember to add your email address and mobile number so that we can communicate with you more efficiently and avoid the need to send out information in the post.